United States Congress: Overview

 In 1868, this committee of representatives prosecuted U.S. president Andrew Johnson in his impeachment trial, but the Senate did not convict him.

 Article One of the United States Constitution states, "All legislative Powers herein granted shall be vested in a Congress of the United States, which shall consist of a Senate and House of Representatives."
 The House and Senate are equal partners in the legislative process – legislation cannot be enacted without the consent of both chambers.
 The Constitution grants each chamber some unique powers.
-The Senate ratifies treaties and approves presidential appointments while the House initiates revenue-raising bills.
+The Senate approves treaties and presidential appointments while the House initiates revenue-raising bills.

 The House initiates and decides impeachment while the Senate votes on conviction and removal of office for impeachment cases.
 A two-thirds vote of the Senate is required before an impeached person can be removed from office.

 The term Congress can also refer to a particular meeting of the legislature.
 A Congress covers two years; the current one, the 119th Congress, began on January 3, 2025, and will end on January 3, 2027.
 Since the adoption of the Twentieth Amendment to the United States Constitution, the Congress has started and ended at noon on the third day of January of every odd-numbered year.
 Members of the Senate are referred to as senators, while members of the House of Representatives are commonly referred to as representatives, congressmen, or congresswomen.

+Congress provides both local representation of congressional districts by representatives and representation of states at-large by senators.